 Ancient forest project Overview

-These six ancient forest guides focus on the specific regions within Cascadia with the largest and oldest trees - western Washington (particularly the Olympic Peninsula), southwest British Columbia and Vancouver Island, California’s redwood forests, and western Oregon.
-For the most part, the following reports highlights the five giant tree species of the region: coastal redwood, western red cedar, Douglas fir, Sikta spruce, and western hemlock.
-The redwoods that grow at Cascadia’s southern end receive enough precipitation to shatter height, girth, and volume records.
+These six ancient forest guides focus on the specific regions within Cascadia with the largest and oldest trees—western Washington (particularly the Olympic Peninsula), southwest British Columbia and Vancouver Island, California’s redwood forests, and western Oregon.
+For the most part, the following reports highlight the five giant tree species of the region: coastal redwood, western red cedar, Douglas fir, Sitka spruce, and western hemlock.
+The redwoods that grow at Cascadia’s southern end receive sufficient precipitation to shatter height, girth, and volume records.
 Similarly, western red cedars can grow to absolutely gigantic proportions, particularly in the wet climates of the Olympic Peninsula and Vancouver Island.
 Sitka spruces are generally found near coastal regions and are sometimes completely enveloped by moss, giving them an incredible primordial look.
-The great Douglas fir tree may not be as large as the others but it can grow to towering heights that rival the redwoods.
+The great Douglas fir tree may not be as large as the others, but it can grow to towering heights that rival the redwoods.
 This fir’s prominence in Pacific Northwest folklore has made it the symbol of the unofficial flag of the Cascadia bioregion.

 Olympic Peninsula

-Situated squarely in the heart of the Cascadian giant tree forest, the Olympic Peninsula contains some of the largest and widest trees in the region.
-The most heavily forested section of the Peninsula is the interior, comprised of Olympic National Park and Olympic National Forest.
-As one of the rainiest and cloudiest places in North America, this, along with Vancouver Island, is perhaps Cascadia’s most biodiverse and productive forest.
+Situated squarely in the heart of the Cascadian giant tree forests, the Olympic Peninsula contains some of the largest and widest trees in the region.
+The most heavily forested section of the Peninsula is the interior, which comprises Olympic National Park and Olympic National Forest.
+As one of the rainiest and cloudiest places in North America, this area, along with Vancouver Island, is perhaps Cascadia’s most biodiverse and productive forest.

-The Peninsula is home to four major temperate rainforest valleys, the Hoh, Queets, Quinault, and Bogchiel.
+The Peninsula is home to four major temperate rainforest valleys: the Hoh, Queets, Quinault, and Bogachiel.
 Together they make up a massive wilderness filled with huge western red cedar, Sitka spruce, Douglas fir, bigleaf maple, and western hemlock trees.
 These valleys collect nearly 12 feet of rain annually in some places, which prevents fires from destroying the diverse environment and accelerates the growth of the trees.

 Click Here for Full Report